Extremists Messing With The Vajayjay

 The science comes largely from Dr. Jim Pfaus, a researcher and psychology professor at Concordia University — and a defender of her book.

 Next, Wolf suggests that extremists try to repress women’s sexual selves because sexuality allows women fuller, more productive and empowered lives.
 As she explains in the Huffington Post:

 The data is sound elucidating the brain-vagina connection that many critics are struggling with.
 Dopamine builds confidence and motivation, oxytocin is about bonding and intimacy, and opioids are about bliss and ecstasy.
 If you know really what that cocktail [activated during sex] does [in the female brain], then it makes sense why patriarchy always targets female sexuality, always targets the vagina, with female genital mutilation, rape, and war, you know, derision, mockery.
 If you get that female desire and the vagina can be a medium for women of positive mindspeak unrelated to sex, it makes sense that the vagina is continually being targeted.
 The whole takeaway of the book is that the vagina is not just a sex organ.
 If you want to demean women, you demean the vagina.

 I don’t know whether Wolf is right.
 (Are fanatics really that bright?)
 But interesting that sexuality seems so related to living a full-fledged, empowering life.

-Posted on January 11, 2013, in feminism, politics, psychology, reproductive rights, sex, sexism, women and tagged feminism, Naomi Wolf, psychology, reproductive rights, sex, sexism, Vagina: A New Biography, War on Women, women.
+Posted on January 11, 2013, in feminism, politics/class inequality, psychology, reproductive rights, sex and sexuality, sexism, women and tagged feminism, Naomi Wolf, psychology, reproductive rights, sex and sexuality, sexism, Vagina: A New Biography, War on Women, women.
 Bookmark the permalink.
-7 Comments.
+8 Comments.